memgonzales/lyrid-training/README.md

 - *Week 1:* <a href = "https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset">Novel Coronavirus 2019 Dataset</a> from Kaggle
 - *Week 2:* <a href = "https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-02-18">2018 Food Consumption and CO<sub>2</sub> Emissions</a> from Tidy Tuesdays (Github)

-The complete specifications on the deliverables can be found in the document <code>Lyrid-Training-Deliverables.pdf</code>.
+The complete specifications for the deliverables can be found in the document <code>Lyrid-Training-Deliverables.pdf</code>.

 # Built Using